Third World socialism: Latin American socialism

-In the case of Juan Perón, elected president of Argentina on three times, the Third World socialist stance was a more radical variation of populism which aligned itself with the Third World and the Non-Aligned Movement (what Perón called "the third position"), with a significant state intervention for development such as five-year plans, the nationalization of railways, ports and banks, the creation of an agency to regulate grain exports (the IAPI) and the establishment of a modern welfare state.
-Despite his progressive policies, Perón did not define himself or his doctrine as "socialist" during his first presidencies (1946–1952 and 1952–1955), but he did later during his exile and during his third presidency (1973–1974) when he coined the term "national socialism", sort of an Argentine way to socialism, which he described as a social democracy mainly modeled after the "Swedish model" and also inspired by other non-aligned, Third World socialist models such as Christian socialism, Nasserism and the corporatist policies of European 1920s, 1930s and 1940s fascism.
+In the case of Juan Perón, elected president of Argentina on three times, his Third World socialist stance was fused with radical populism, which aligned itself with the Third World and the Non-Aligned Movement (what Perón called "the third position"), with a significant state intervention for development such as five-year plans, the nationalization of railways, ports and banks, the creation of an agency to regulate grain exports (the IAPI) and the establishment of a modern welfare state.
+Despite his progressive policies, Perón did not define himself or his doctrine as "socialist" during his first presidencies (1946–1955), but he did later during his exile and during his third presidency (1973–1974) when he coined the term "Christian national socialism" (socialismo nacional cristiano), sort of an Argentine way to socialism.
+Perón defined it as "a ‘national’ road to socialism, understood as a system of economic socialization and popular power respectful of specific national conditions and traditions."
+Amongst his influences, Perón listed the "Nordic model", corporatism and non-aligned, Third World socialist models such as Christian socialism and Nasserism.
+Scholars described Perón's ideology as a variant of non-Marxist Christian socialism, Third World socialism, or a fusion of "indigenous socialism with Argentine nationalism".